-In a world without the internet, the Sears Wish Book was every kid’s toy bible.
-Each year brought a new edition, and each year, we’d use these immense catalogs to build our holiday wishlists.
+In a world without the internet, the Sears Wish Book was every kid’s bible.
+Each year brought a new edition, and each year, we’d use those immense catalogs to build our holiday wishlists.
 Even if a comparative few of the catalog’s 500+ pages directly applied to us, we’d lose weeks to these books, carefully penning our proposals for perfect Christmas mornings.

 …and toys, of course!